The human brain is probably among the most complicated structures in nature.

 It weighs at around 1.5 kg and consists of more than 100 billion neurons that pass along signals to each other.
 The brain is what controls the cognitive functioning of our thinking, speaking, imagining, planning, physical movements, and reasoning.
 To enhance your thinking, analyzing, and planning skills, you will need a good memory power.

 Many students have issues with evaluating, memorizing and responding to information that the brain receives.
-When these essay writers experience this, it is an indication of low memory power.
+When they experience this, it is an indication of low memory power.
 There are several reasons for a lack in memory power, which include stress, improper nutrition, deficiency of oxygen and lack of physical activity.

 However, if you continue to stay with well-worn paths, you are not providing your brain with the stimulation it needs in order to continue growing and developing.
 From time to time, you need to shake things up a bit.